jtonic/pl_performance/results.md

 > Examples from https://gist.github.com/hohonuuli/7ebfd438f297ef3ee7fc843920936ba9

-1. Async with scala.concurrent.ExecutionContext: `1.302314285` seconds
+1. Async with scala.concurrent.ExecutionContext: `to be updated and rerun` seconds

 ## <span style="color:orange">__Haskell__</span>
 ---

-1. Sync with wreq (lens):  `41.81` seconds
+1. Sync with wreq (lens):  `to be updated and rerun` seconds

     __Rating:__
     - Developer experience: 2